dailybruin/the-stack/_posts/2019-11-01-walking-to-class.md

 <p>In order to calculate calories, we used an equation developed by the United States Army that estimates energy expenditure for healthy, military age adults at a given incline.
 We modifdied the equation to show the caloric output during walking at a gradient as a function of speed, body mass, and gradient. </p>

+<p>The equation shows that gradient, the elevation increase divided by the total distance traveled, has an effect on caloric intake.
+Notably, the equation shows that walking up the hill via Bruinwalk, which has an average gradient of 8.2%,  is approximately 25% more difficult than walking back via Charles E. Young, which has an average gradient of 5.5%.</p>

+<p>So, depending on your route, walking through Bruinwalk might be both harder and longer.</p>

-<p>The equation has some interesting implications.
-According to the equation, walking at a slower speed burns more calories per mile than walking at a moderate speed, likely because a slow walker spends more time walking and thus spends more time burning calories.
+<p>The equation also shows that walking at a slower speed burns more calories per mile than walking at a moderate speed, likely because walking slowly takes longer and spends more time burning calories.
 So, if you are trying to uphold certain New Years Resolutions, go ahead and take your time. </p>

-<p>The hill on Charles E. Young drive has an average gradient of 5.5%, whereas the Bruinwalk hill has an average gradient of 8.2%.
-According to the equation, this means that walking up the Bruinwalk hill is approximately 25% harder than walking up Charles E. Young drive hill. </p>

-<p>So, depending on your route, walking through Bruinwalk might be both harder and longer.</p>

 <h3>Calorie Burning Calculator</h3>